 Uploading a replacement patch

-Suppose a reviewer has looked at your patch and requested a small modification.
-You can amend your commit within git, which will result in a new patch on Gerrit with the same change ID as the original.
+Suppose a reviewer looked at your patch and requested a small modification.
+You can amend your commit within Git, which results in a new patch on Gerrit that has the same change ID as the original.

 git add -A